 FAQ

 Did you make this recipe?
 I'd love to hear all about it!
-Leave a comment below and tag @little.nonni on Instagram!
+Leave a star rating and comment below.
+Subscribe to my newsletter for delicious Italian recipes straight to your inbox!

 Recipe